eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 }
 ```

-Here we do not check whether we actually have data since we already know there is data available by calling
+Here we do not check whether we actually have data since we already know there is data available by calling `hasData`.
-``hasSamples``.

 ### Untyped API